pjkaufman/dynamicVideoList/README.md

 - video - the name of the video to play
 - time - the time in the video to start the video at
 - sub - the language to have the subtitles set to
+- list - the video list that is currently in use

 ## Modifying